Introduction to Social Network Analysis

 Lodging Reservation Instructions

 A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154 per night.
 This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself as part of the Statistical Horizons room block.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA426 or click here.
 For guaranteed rate and availability, you must reserve your room no later than Monday, March 27, 2017.

 If you make reservations after the cut-off date ask for the Statistical Horizons room rate (do not use the code) and they will try to accommodate your request.